-Supplies badly needed medicines and supports the work of doctors on the ground in Ukraine, including in the cities of Kyiv, Chernivtsi and Mariupol'.
+Supplies badly needed medicines and supports the work of doctors on the ground in Ukraine.

 I would naturally have placed Ukraine, where the need for assistance is greatest, at the top of the list.
-The problem is I don’t have many direct contacts with local organizations there.
-The Ukraine Crisis Media Center website offers a very good roundup of ways people can help support local groups.
-I would appreciate it if readers could leave additional suggestions in the comments section.
-Here are two suggestion for helping people in Ukraine directly (for calibrating donations, $100=3,000 Ukrainian hryvnia):
+The problem is I don’t have many direct contacts with local organizations there (maybe readers could help me update my list?).
+The Ukraine Crisis Media Center website offers a good roundup of local groups.
+Here are two suggestions for helping people in Ukraine directly (for calibrating donations, $100=3,000 Ukrainian hryvnia):

 A nonprofit run by a baker who makes fresh bread, soup and other foods to hand out to those in need in Kyiv for free.

 This group works directly with the Ukrainian military, delivering thermal-vision cameras, night-vision goggles and other supplies, including medicines.